Julia-Wagner/PyChef/README.md

   - The connection to the API and error handling regarding this connection is handled here.
   - Contains methods to get, store and delete entries from worksheets.

+## **Libraries**

+Here is a list of the external libraries I added to the project:

+- [gspread](https://docs.gspread.org/en/v5.12.0/): adds Google Sheets functionality
+- [Credentials from google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/reference/google.oauth2.service_account.html): access to Google cloud services
+- [getpass](https://docs.python.org/3/library/getpass.html): hides the password while typing
+- [os](https://docs.python.org/3/library/os.html): to use operating system functionalities, used to clear the console and restart the program
+- [sys](https://docs.python.org/3/library/sys.html): to use system functionalities, used to restart the program
+- [Console and Theme from rich](https://rich.readthedocs.io/en/stable/introduction.html): for styling text in the terminal
+  - I used custom themes to easily define the style of different text types such as headings, info text and error warnings.

 ## **Credits**

 ### **Content**